Sabre (fencing): Technique

 Another parry, lesser-known, but which works against opponents of the same handedness, is referred to as "the Hungarian".
 This parry is most useful when both fencers charge off the line towards each other.
 To perform the Hungarian, a fencer throws a "prime" parry when the opponent is within striking distance and sweeps upward into a "quinte" position, covering (in the process) nearly all target area, and performs the riposte as with a normal "quinte" parry.
 The Hungarian technique often works best if a step or angle is taken in the opposite direction of the "prime" parry.
 This technique will not work with two fencers of opposite handedness.

 It follows from the nature of sabre parries (they block an incoming attack rather than deflecting it as in foil and épée) that they are static and must be taken as late as possible to avoid being duped by a feint attack, committing to a parry in the wrong line and being unable to change parry (which often involves completely altering the orientation of the blade while moving and rotating the wrist and forearm) to defend against the real attack quickly enough.

 Circles, such as Circle 3, 4, and 5, defend against stabs to the body, which an ordinary parry would not block.
 This is extremely useful, as it is highly versatile, covering much of the target area.

 There are variations of the primary and secondary parries where the fencer uses their body along with the blade.
 The most popular is when the fencer jumps into the air and throws a "Seconde."
 If done correctly, the defender can block an attack to the "Tierce" sector while taking advantage of the high ground.
 Another example is when the fencer squats to the floor and takes a "Quinte" to both make themselves a smaller target and block their only weak point.

 Each fencing weapon has a different tempo, and the tempo for épée and foil is rather slow with sudden bursts of speed.
 Sabre is fast throughout the entire touch.
-However, many coaches are urging pupils to slow down the pace by taking smaller steps instead of larger ones.